Frequently asked questions – Softwood lumber

 Introduction:

-- An ACCESS E-Filer account is required for Canadian companies wishing to upload any documentation regarding anti-dumping or countervailing duty proceedings by the U.S. Department of Commerce.
+- An ACCESS account is required for Canadian companies wishing to upload any documentation regarding the U.S. Department of Commerce’s anti-dumping or countervailing duty proceedings.

-- A company needs to register only once with ACCESS, even if it is interested in uploading documents in more than one proceeding.
-A single E-Filer registration allows a company to file in multiple proceedings.
+- A company only needs to register once with ACCESS.
+A single account allows a company to file in multiple proceedings.
 The registrant should use a company e-mail address.
-A personal email address should be used only if there is no company email address.
+A personal e-mail address should be used only if there is no company e-mail address.

-- If you are represented by U.S. counsel that has already registered with ACCESS and will be filing on your behalf, it is not necessary for you to separately register.
+- If you are represented by U.S. counsel that has already registered with ACCESS and will be filing on your behalf, it is not necessary for you to register as well.

-- There is no monetary cost to creating an ACCESS account.
-Canadian companies interested in U.S. Department of Commerce proceedings should begin ACCESS account creation at least a week in advance of any document submission deadlines.
+- There is no fee to create an ACCESS account.
+Canadian companies interested in the U.S. Department of Commerce proceedings should create an ACCESS account at least a week in advance of any document submission deadlines.

 Steps: